Hong Kong street clashes erupt despite imminent talks

 Hong Kong is ruled under a "one country, two systems" formula that allows it wide-ranging autonomy and freedoms and specifies universal suffrage for Hong Kong as an eventual goal.

 But Beijing is wary about copycat demands for reform on the mainland and it ruled on Aug.
 31 it would screen candidates who want to run for the city's chief executive in 2017.
 Democracy activists said that rendered the universal suffrage concept meaningless.
-They are demanding elections with open nominations.
+They are demanding free elections.

 Leung appears hamstrung, unable to compromise because of the message that would send to people on the mainland while more force looks likely to only galvanize the young protesters.